mitsuba-renderer/mitsuba3/docs/src/key_topics/variants.rst

   spectral mode is active.
 It is also important to note that many existing Mitsuba scenes only specify RGB color information.
 Spectral Mitsuba can still render such scenes -- in this case, it determines plausible smooth spectra corresponding to the specified RGB colors :cite:`Jakob2019Spectral`.
+We also recommend taking a look at the :ref:`Spectral film plugin<film-specfilm>` which is able to output spectral multichannel output images.

-Part 3: Polarization
+Part 4: Polarization
 --------------------

 If desired, Mitsuba 3 can keep track of the full polarization state of light.